Menu

 Q

-1: How many staff members are working in the factory?
+1: How many employees are working in the factory?

 A

 There are about 90 people, including part-time jobs.
-However, since the four operators are working on a rotating basis for 24 hours, and the holidays on Saturday are separated from Monday to Saturday, there are about 50 employees in the factory during the day.
+However, since the four operators are working alternately 24 hours a day, and Saturday holidays are divided from Monday to Saturday, the number of employees at the factory during the day is about 50.

 Q

-2: How many days are the factory operating in a year?
+2: How many days a year does the factory operate?

 A

-Although it operates continuously 24 hours a year throughout the year, all furnaces are closed once a year for several days to inspect electrical equipment.
+It operates 24 hours a day throughout the year, but all furnaces are shut down once a year for several days to check electrical equipment.

 Q